Okanagan Lake and Kelowna cityscape

 Why are people moving to Kelowna?

-Depends on priorities.
-You'll pay more (PST, higher income tax), but gain milder winters and lake lifestyle.
-Albertans with home equity and remote income do well.
+It depends on your priorities.
+You'll pay more (BC has PST and higher income tax), but you gain milder winters, lake lifestyle, wine country, and different outdoor recreation.
+Many Albertans use their home equity advantage and find it worth the trade-off.
+Remote workers with Alberta-based income do particularly well.

 Does Kelowna have a wildfire problem?

-How do I find housing before I move?
+How do I find housing in Kelowna before I move?

 Ready to Make the Move?

-Whether you're relocating from Alberta, Vancouver, or across the country—I can help you find the right home in the Okanagan.
+Relocating from Alberta, Vancouver, or across the country?
+I can help you find the right home in the Okanagan.

 Let's Talk About Your Move